wyfo/apischema/docs/data_model.md

 ### Skip field serialization depending on condition

-Field can also be skipped when serializing, depending on condition given by `serialization_if`, or when the field value is equal to its default value with `serialization_default=True`.
+Field can also be skipped when serializing, depending on the condition given by `serialization_if`, or when the field value is equal to its default value with `serialization_default=True`.

 ```python
 {!skip_if.py!}